Bur Del

 • Taking any client queries about the services

-• Referrals (podiatry, home modifications, allied health, meals, domestic assistance (high clean/bond clean), garden maintenance)
+• Referrals (podiatry, home modifications, allied health, meals, domestic assistance (high clean/bond clean), gardening)

 nursing-home

-Home Care Packages (HCP) are one of the ways that our clients can access affordable care services to get some help at home.
+Support at Home (SAH) are one of the ways that our clients can access affordable care services to get some help at home.
 Department responsibilities include:

 • Signing up new clients